awslabs/graphstorm/docs/source/cli/model-training-inference/configuration-run.rst

     - Yaml: ``gamma: 10.0``
     - Argument: ``--gamma 10.0``
     - Default value: None
 - **alpha**: Set the value of the hyperparameter denoted by the symbol alpha.
-Alpha is used in the following case: i/ focal loss for binary classification.
+Alpha is used in focal loss for binary classification.

     - Yaml: ``alpha: 10.0``
     - Argument: ``--alpha 10.0``